syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ### Customization of axis label

-You can change the default appearance of the axis label in Trackball using [`TrackballLabelTemplate`]() property in `ChartAxis` as in the below code snippet.
+The appearance of the axis label can be customized by using the [`TrackballLabelTemplate`]() property in the chart axis as in the below code snippet.

 {% tabs %}